Legenda24/Google-Images-Scraper/README.md

 Description
 ------------------------
 * Original author: Legendax24 (legenda24)
-* Script to scrape images from google
+* Script to scrape images from google search
 * Needed python version >= 3.6 (cause of new f-strings)

 ## Versions